ArtemisDevGroup/Artemis-Resources/README.md

 # Artemis-Resources
-The different resources used by Artemis in some way, shape and form.
+The different resources used by Artemis in some way, shape or form.

+## Background
+The different background images in the loader.

+## Logos
+The different sizes and formats of logotypes.

+## Text
+The different sizes, content and configurations of the Artemis font.